Module Leader

 Coursework

-Your grade will be determined by exam only.
-The university exam takes place at the end of May and will last 1.5 hours.
+Your grade will be determined solely by the exam.
+The university exam will take place at the end of May 2026 and will last for 1.5 hours.
 There will be three questions, of which two must be answered.
-You will receive more guidance on the exam during class and supervision.
-Please check Moodle for example, questions from recent years.
+You will receive further guidance on the exam during class and supervision.

 Booklists

-Please refer to the Syllabus PDF and Moodle
+Please refer to the Syllabus PDF and Moodle.

 Examination Guidelines